Search

 I get it.
 People are skeptical, and they should be.
 A lot of people sell inferior memory training products, one reason why I created this Consumer Awareness Guide years ago.

-Yet, the scientific research you’ll find on this page shows that the Memory Palace, when taught properly, never was and never will be snake oil.
-Far from it.
-To help you understand just how powerful the technique can be, I’ll share with you my personal experiences in addition to the science.
+To help you understand just how powerful the technique can be, I’ll share with you my personal experiences using in addition to the scientific research showing just how well it works.
 You can also enjoy the experiences of several of my students, dozens of whom who have sent me their results for the public to read.

 Another reason people are skeptical stems from a lack of self belief.
 Sadly, the modern world rarely encourages us to use our imagination.
 It might therefore be slightly challenging for people new to the technique to really get into it.